theHostileNegotiator/KWBandage/README.md

  add-config CNC3EP1_english_1.2.SkuDef
  Now you can launch the game and any mod with this fix

- ### WrathEd Definition changes
+ ### WrathEd W3D Definition Workaround
- Some errors are present in the latest version of WrathEd definitions and therefore adjustments are made.
- * Rename files
- Files, mainly ones containing GameAssets were renamed to have "AssetType" in front.
- * New Definitions
- SkirmishAI\\, InGameUI\\, AssetTypeInGameUISettings.
- * AssetTypeLogicCommand:
- Element wrongly named "UpgradeTemplate" should be "Upgrade".
- * Modules\CreateObjectDie
- "UpgradeRequired" and "UpgradeForbidden" should be elements not attributes, removed "IsAttribute="true"" making it by default "false"
- * Modules\EngineerContain
- Attribute "ImmediatelyEnabled" was missing, added it in with default "false"
- * Modules\EvaEvents
- Due to different Asset Type, default value for attribute EvaEventSecondDamageFarFromFirstTimeoutMS changed from 31000 to 155
- * Modules\ScriptedModelDraw:
- Attributes "MaxRecoilDistance" and "RecoilDamping" have incorrect default values and should be swapped.
- * Modules\SpecialAbilityUpdate:
- Attribute named "Face Target" has the wrong default value.
-It should be "true".
  * W3DMesh.cs
- Vertex Color mixes Red and Blue, quick fix done on Line 424 and 426
+ Vertex Color mixes Red and Blue, quick fix done on Line 1124 and 1126

  ### Special Thanks
  SAGE Engine Modding Discord Server